cruzgerman216/CodeLabs-Angular-Exercises/exercises/components-&-databinding/Components-&-Databinding-exercises.md

   - Configure the bookshelf component so that it will recieve the object the user click and use a custom event to pass up the information to the app component.
   - The app component should store this object in a property and use string interpolation to output the values of its properties.

-6. **Using the input and output decorators for cross component communication**
+**Exercise 6: Using the input and output decorators for cross component communication**
   - Create a new angular project called angular-output-input-exercise
   - Generate components called navbar and search-page
   - nest both navbar and search-page in the component